-Historic houses are at the heart of Britain's world-leading tourism industry - attracting millions of visitors, generating thousands of jobs, supporting communities across the country and driving the rural economy.
+Historic houses are hubs for culture in the countryside and vibrant small businesses, providing important employment opportunities and leisure experiences in rural communities in all corners of our four nations.
+They are at the heart of the UK's world-leading tourism industry - attracting millions of visitors, generating thousands of jobs, supporting communities across the country and driving the rural economy.

-Based in Westminster, our dedicated policy team works closely with government, stakeholders and politicians across the political spectrum to shape and influence policy for the benefit of heritage tourism.
+Based in Westminster, our small UK policy team works closely with government, stakeholders and politicians across the political spectrum to shape and influence policy for the benefit of heritage and tourism.
+Historic Houses Scotland works in close partnership with Scottish Land & Estates and other stakeholders on Scottish policy work, and in Wales our part-time Policy Adviser engages with Welsh government, politicians and stakeholders on behalf of Historic Houses in Wales.

 We are passionate about the extraordinary historic houses we represent, and are committed to advocating for a fiscal and regulatory framework in which they are able to thrive for the benefit of the nation.